 On one of the last occasions I saw Paddy, I was at a low point, for a number of reasons.
 It was the weekend before Christmas last and a group of us had arranged to call to his flat.
 After the others had left, I hung on for an hour and talked to him about what was on my mind.
 He didn’t offer any real advice but he listened intently and that was enough.
 I will never have the opportunity to thank him for hearing me out that day; he will never know how much he helped.
 The last time I saw him was about a month later; a backwards glance and a quick goodbye out of a car window.
 It happens like that, seeing someone for the last time – it assumes an importance only in retrospect.

-Paddy had suffered from ill-health his entire life but his death was an accident; that makes it harder to bear, most of all for his family.
-For all the problems he had, he had the sunniest of dispositions.
+Paddy had suffered from ill-health his entire life but his death was an accident; that makes it harder to bear.
+He had the sunniest of dispositions.
 His last words to his family, written down because he couldn’t speak, were “happy days” – a phrase I heard him say over and over.

 Because I didn’t make it to his bedside before he died, I’m left with this nagging feeling that I owe Paddy a debt that can never now be paid, but that is too selfish a feeling.
 Sometimes what we rage against the most are those things that we cannot control.
 And so it is with the unexpected death of a close friend.